 Comfort – The interior has remained pretty much the same as it was from the factory.
 The only difference being are the Sparco bucket seats and Takata race harnesses (and of course the stickers everywhere on the dash).
 The seats are a bit too tight for my large frame but for the owner they’re perfect.
 The race harnesses firmly keep your butt seated in the bottom of the seat but the downside is that now this is strictly a 2 seater Scion FRS thanks to the Cipher Racing Harness Bar.
 Not even the most flexible gymnast can squeeze in the back.

 Although it now runs on super low profile tires and stiff Blitz ZZ-R Coilover suspension, the ride is not as harsh as one might think by looking at it.
 Yes, it does feel like you’re crashing when driving over a very deep pothole but for 98% of the bumps and road imperfections, the suspension copes well.
-One of the biggest drawbacks due to the modifications is now the noise, specifically exhaust noise.
+One of the biggest drawbacks due to the modifications is the noise, specifically exhaust noise.
 As you may have noticed from the pictures, the Tomei Type 80R Cat Back exhaust muffler has a silencer fitted to it.
 Even with this silencer it is still a very loud car.
-It’s not so bad around town where you can put it in 6th gear but on a highway it is a constant droning noise.
+It’s not so bad around town but on a highway it is a constant droning noise.

 Odds and Ends – Now to address the elephant in the room… or rather the bunny in the room because majority of the body kit is made by the special “RocketBunny” division of Greddy.
 To some, the widebody kit is too much and it’s showing off in a smug way.
 But to others, myself included, love the style of widebody kits, outrageously large spoilers, and canards that can cut your leg off if you step too close to them.
 This not a full RocketBunny kit, only the front and rear fenders are from the kit.
 The front bumper is OEM but with a Greddy Gracer front lip and the rear diffuser is made by RE-Amemiya and was designed for the RX-7 but the owner made it fit the FRS.
 The rear wing, which is taller than the roofline, is made by Origin Lab and is mounted with custom shocks to allow for some flexibility otherwise it could crack the carbon fibre.
 The wheels are 18” SSR MS3 and measure 18×9.5 -26 on the front and 18×10.5 -39 on the rear.
 Apart from the rivets in the fenders, the overall package makes the FRS look like it’s a race car from a Japanese touring car championship… or out of the pages of a Japanese comic book.